How We Identify Fact-Checkers

 The Lab considers many attributes in determining which organizations to include, such as whether the site:

-- examines all parties and sides;
+- reviews statements by all parties and sides;

 - examines discrete claims and reaches conclusions;

-- is transparent about sources and methods;
+- transparently identifies its sources and explains its methods;

 - discloses its funding and affiliations.